 Each lesson includes watching a series of lectures on history and production basics then viewing original films.
 Assignments will include making a variety of short films which will be uploaded for class comments and review.
 The goal of the class is to teach students how to make films one step at a time.

-This class is taught by Thomas Purifoy, Jr., producer, director and writer of Is Genesis History?, Modern Parables, Seek Social Justice, and Economics for Everybody.
+This class is taught by Thomas Purifoy, Jr., producer, director and writer of Is Genesis History?, Modern Parables, and Economics for Everybody.
 He has produced a variety of dramatic and documentary shorts, and is a student of film history.
 He believes merging these two areas is the perfect way to learn how to make films.

 A few things to note:

 - This class requires a lot of work.
 After the first lesson, the lessons progressively become more difficult and take much more time to complete.
 The average time for students to complete a lesson is about 3 weeks.

 - There are no grades in this class.
 It is simply pass/fail based on completing all the work.
 (It’s more like real life where no one gives you a grade for the films you make.)